pthom/fiatlight/src/python/fiatlight/fiat_kits/fiat_image/fiat_image.md

-Custom attributes available for the ImageWithGui widget
+Fiat attributes available for the ImageWithGui widget
 -------------------------------------------------------

 The image widget provided with fiat_image is extremely customizable.
 Here is a list of all the possible customizations options: